BenSztukowski/orbit-report/README.md

 # orbit-report

-#is an exercise in working with fetch and json
+#is an exercise in working with fetch and json, displays planetary information